What They Do

 Relevance: Applies knowledge of production management and data analysis to enhance supply chain performance.

-Relevance: Leverages problem-solving skills and understanding of manufacturing processes to optimize operations.
+Relevance: Combines understanding of manufacturing workflows with AI insights to streamline operations.

 Emerging AI Tools Tracker